JetBrains/jpa-buddy-documentation/entity-designer/entity-designer.md

 The JPA Palette aims to generate appropriate code for the current context.
 For an entity, it can be an attribute or index; for a repository - a query method, etc.

-JPA Palette provides code-generation wizards for the following:
+JPA Palette provides code-generation wizards for the following features:

 - <a href="https://www.youtube.com/embed/8A_ftrU_yYE" target="_blank">Attributes</a>
 - <a href="https://www.youtube.com/embed/d77p30UXBzc" target="_blank">Lifecycle Callbacks</a>